4luqard/polymer-performance-prediction/README.md

 The script will:
 1. Load all training data (including supplementary datasets)
 2. Extract molecular features from SMILES
+3. Perform 5-fold cross-validation for baseline performance
-3. Train a Ridge regression model
+4. Train a Ridge regression model on full dataset
-4. Generate predictions for test set
+5. Generate predictions for test set
-5. Save submission to `/kaggle/working/submission.csv`
+6. Save submission to `/kaggle/working/submission.csv`

 ### Local Development